Freshly picked vibrant vegetables, herbs and fruit!

 We encourage members to come to the market garden to pack their own boxes so they get to see where their veg is grown, meet us to ask any questions, they don't end up taking veg they aren't going to use and can have a little bit of flexibility of what they get.

-If you are interested in a weekly box please get in touch and we will send you more information More details in the PDF below.
+If you are interested in a weekly box please read the details in the document below.
 Whats going to be in the box?
 Seasonal, super fresh produce!
 A mixture of roots, leaves and fruiting crops that moves and changes with the seasons as certain crops become available, boxes will be varied and always have a balance of different crop types and may occasionally contain some unusual veg but we will try and include staple crops all weeks and provide some yummy recipe ideas for those more unusual items!
 Each box will have between 8 - 12 different items

 Online Markets We also supply Stirling, Balfron and soon Killin Neighbourfood these are online markets where you can purchase a range of local products direct from producers that you get to meet just like a farmers market. https://www.neighbourfood.co.uk/markets